apache/airflow/.github/SECURITY.md

 and providing helpful instructions explaining how you can build your own image and manage dependencies of Airflow in your own image.

-Please send one plain-text email for each vulnerability you are reporting including an explanation of how it affects Airflow security.
+Please create one vulnerability report for each vulnerability you are reporting including an explanation of how it affects Airflow security.
 We may ask that you resubmit your report if you send it as an image, movie, HTML, or PDF attachment when you could as easily describe it with plain text.